Herbert Money: Post Retirement

-Money entered retirement in 1968 and settled in Christchurch.
+Money retired in 1968 and settled in Christchurch.
 He was appointed general secretary of the Evangelical Alliance of New Zealand and, in 1972, elected president.
-The Adelphi Club gave him the opportunity to meet regularly with Christian businessmen.
 He attended Inter-Varsity Fellowship conferences and many conventions.

-Until May 1992, Money travelled south each year to take part in the annual Waihola Christian Youth Camps.
+Until May 1992, Money travelled south each year to give a lecture at the annual Waihola Christian Youth Camps.
 He did not see age as a bar to participating in the activities of youth.
-He looked forward to giving a lecture each year, and spent many hours in preparation.
-These camps helped him maintain his youth.

 Money never forgot his beloved Peru and Spanish was for him a first language as much as English.
-After serving as President of the Christchurch Spanish Club for several years he was elected a life member of the Sociedad Hispanica.
-In this capacity he assisted many new immigrants particularly from Chile.
-His knowledge of the intricacies of law helped many through the mazes of legal formalities.
+After serving as President of the Christchurch Spanish Club for several years, he was elected a life member of the Sociedad Hispanica.
+In this capacity he assisted many new immigrants particularly from Chile, with legal advice.

 In his last years Money's greatest pleasure was to hear of the growth of the evangelical movement in Peru.
 He felt that the foundations for Christian education he had laid were now bearing fruit in abundance.